w-okada/voice-changer/README_en.md

 ## What's New!

 - v.1.5.3.16a
-  - New Feature:
+  - Bug fix:
-    - Beatrice is supported(experimental)
+    - Lazy load Beatrice.

 - v.1.5.3.16 (Only for Windows, CPU dependent)